 - From Nuremberg to The Hague—The Impact & Legacy of the Holocaust on the Law—This course, taught by Creighton School of Law Adjunct Professor Michael S. Bryant, is designed to foster a greater understanding of how traumatic events like the Holocaust impact the law and alter the trajectory of the law’s development.

-Creighton University School of Law’s Nuremberg to The Hague Summer Abroad Program is co-sponsored by Philipps University - Marburg, Germany, the War Crimes Documentation Center, and the U.S. National Section of the International Association of Penal Law and is accredited by the ABA.
+Creighton University School of Law’s Nuremberg to The Hague Summer Abroad Program is co-sponsored by Friedrich-Alexander-Universität, Universität Erlangen-Nürnberg, the Institute for Holocaust Education, the War Crimes Documentation Center, the U.S. National Section of the International Association of Penal Law, and the Staenberg Family Foundation, and is accredited by the ABA.